 There are numerous ways to use life insurance to help pay for estate planning but the use of an Irrevocable Life Insurance Trust (ILIT) is a place to start.

-This article reviews what that Irrevocable Life Insurance Trust is, what it does and when one should use one.
+This article reviews what an Irrevocable Life Insurance Trust is, what it does and when one should use one.
 This obviously isn’t the only strategy for use in life insurance for estate planning but is a basic one.

-This article was written for LifeInsure.com by an attorney and when you inquire with us about utilizing life insurance for estate planning and for payment of estate taxes, we will be working with your attorney or can recommend one to you.
+This article was partially written for LifeInsure.com by an attorney and when you inquire with us about utilizing life insurance for estate planning and for payment of estate taxes, we will be working with your attorney or can recommend one to you.
 LifeInsure.com does not give legal advice but we certainly are familiar with working attorneys for estate planning.

 Life insurance can help you provide for your loved ones’ financial security after your death.
 However, careful planning is necessary in order to avoid decisions that could threaten the estate-tax-free status of your life insurance proceeds and significantly reduce the amount that’s left for your family – or that could prevent them from receiving the proceeds according to your wishes.

-1. You own the policy
+1. If You own the Policy

 It’s not uncommon to purchase life insurance to cover estate taxes.
 But the policy proceeds intended to pay the estate tax bill can end up increasing the bill if you’re not careful.
 Why?
-Because, even though the proceeds are income-tax free for the beneficiaries, the money may be included in your estate and, thus, be subject to estate tax.
+Because, even though the proceeds are income-tax-free for the beneficiaries, the money may be included in your estate and, thus, be subject to estate tax.

 One way to prevent this outcome is by creating and setting up an ILIT to own the policy.
 After your attorney sets up the trust and you name the trustee (such as a friend, family member, lawyer, accountant or bank) and beneficiaries, you can begin making cash deposits into the trust, in essence paying the policy’s premiums.

 Keep in mind that, for the ILIT to be successful, you can’t retain any incidents of ownership in the policy.
-This includes the right to borrow against the policy’s cash value or retaining the right to change beneficiaries.
+This includes the right to borrow against the policy’s cash value or retain the right to change beneficiaries.

 Also, try to avoid transferring an existing policy to an ILIT.
 If you die less than three years after the transfer, the three-year rule will kick in and draw the proceeds back into your estate.
 By having the Irrevocable Life Insurance Trust buy a new policy on your life, you can avoid this outcome.
 Bear in mind that, if your primary goal is to be able to withdraw funds from the policy during your retirement years, an ILIT probably isn’t the right vehicle for you.

-But, one of the biggest and most common snafus you can make is designating a minor or legally incompetent person as the beneficiary of your life insurance policy.
+But, one of the biggest and most common snafus you can make is designating a minor or legally incompetent person as a beneficiary of your life insurance policy.
 Doing so defeats the purpose of providing for your loved ones after you’re gone because insurance companies generally won’t pay large sums of money directly to a minor or an incompetent person.

 And if the appointed guardian doesn’t have your loved one’s best interest at heart, your plans could go up in smoke.
 What’s more, in the case of a minor, the beneficiary will gain unrestricted access to the funds as soon as he or she reaches the age of majority, regardless of his or her ability to manage the assets.

 Designating an ILIT as the beneficiary of the insurance policy can help prevent this outcome.
 An Irrevocable Life Insurance Trust provides you with the flexibility to establish detailed criteria for how and when the proceeds will be distributed to or on behalf of your loved ones.

 You can instruct the trustee to distribute the funds to beneficiaries at any age you wish, even into adulthood.
-For example, you can allocate distributions for college tuition or health care, or make them contingent on certain achievements, such as graduating from college, becoming active in the family business or being gainfully employed elsewhere.
+For example, you can allocate distributions for college tuition or health care, or make them contingent on certain achievements, such as graduating from college, becoming active in the family business, or being gainfully employed elsewhere.

 For a beneficiary who is severely disabled or otherwise legally incompetent, consider establishing a Special Needs Trust which provides for his or her comfort and cost of living without jeopardizing eligibility for government assistance.

 A life insurance policy can help protect your family’s financial future.
 An ILIT can help ensure the policy works as you intend by shielding your estate plan from snafus that make policy proceeds vulnerable to hefty estate taxes or prevent the proceeds from being distributed according to your wishes.

 For an initial no-obligation discussion, contact us or call us at 866-691-0100